 These qualifications can lead on to careers within the medical and health professions, as well as both academic and vocational science related careers.

 Biology A level

 This is an academic course which covers both plant and animal biology; this course is a stepping stone to future study at degree level.
-Biology A level is closely matched to the GCSE Biology taken in key stage 4, as it is assessed by the same examination board, AQA.
-Part of the year 12 POS builds upon knowledge developed at key stage 4.
+Biology A Level is closely matched to the GCSE Biology taken in Key Stage 4, as it is assessed by the same examination board, AQA.
+Part of the year 12 Programme of Study builds upon knowledge developed at Key Stage 4.

 Chemistry A level